psannielee/blog/_posts/2019-07-30-what-5-democratic-candidates-websites-can-tell-you.md

 ![Elizabeth Warren's landing page and homepage](/assets/img/warren_landing_home.jpg "Elizabeth Warren's landing page and homepage")

-Navigating to her homepage, a popover immediately asks me if I want to donate.
+Navigating to [her homepage](https://elizabethwarren.com/){:target="_blank"}, a popover immediately asks me if I want to donate.
 No, thank you, I am just looking for information, and your popover is really annoying.
 I can only wonder what the effectiveness of that is, but then again, I don't think the majority of people seeking out candidate websites are comparing them like I am.
 After closing the popover, there's an annoying sticky banner on the bottom asking if I want to donate.
 NO. I clicked your popover away, do I really want to have this annoying banner there?!
 I get it, candidates need to raise money to stay in the race, but I am just looking for some information!
 In addition to the annoying sticky bottom banner, there's another banner at the top of the page urging me